 Cousins Properties acquired the remaining 50% interest in 300 Colorado from Riverside Resources and Ironwood Real Estate in December 2021.
 The property delivered in 2021 and is currently 88% leased.
 The purchase price was $162.5 million according to the buyer’s press release.

-300 Colorado, originally expected to be the Austin home of Parsley Energy, has had roughly 309,000 sf of sublease space on the market ever since Parsley announced it would be closing its Austin office and laying off 234 employees.
+300 Colorado, originally expected to be the Austin home of Parsley Energy, has had roughly 309,000 square feet of sublease space on the market ever since Parsley announced it would be closing its Austin office and laying off 234 employees.

 8. Paloma Ridge A, B & C